Rossi-21/invoice_tracker/README.md

 ## Overview

 The Invoice Tracking and Filtering App is a web-based application developed using Django and Chartjs, designed to help users manage and filter invoices efficiently.
-The app provides features for creating invoices, filtering them based on various criteria, and visualizing the data through graphs.
+The app provides features for creating invoices, vendors, and departments.
+Filtering invoices based on various criteria, and visualizing the data through graphs.

 ## Features